-2.4.5 TB HIV
+3.2 TB HIV

-HIV infection is one of the major drivers of the TB epidemic in Kenya while TB remains the greatest single cause of morbidity and mortality among PLHIV.
-In 2010, up to 41% of the notified TB cases in the country were HIV seropositive and although there lacks representative data on the proportion of PLHIV also infected with TB, approximately 17% of all notified TB cases were referred from HIV testing, care and treatment sites.
+HIV infection is Still accounts for a large proportion of TB cases in Kenya while TB remains the greatest single cause of morbidity and mortality among PLHIV in Kenya.
+In 2011, up to 40% of the notified TB cases in the country were HIV seropositive.
+Although there lacks on the real burden of TB among people living with HIV approximately 16% of all notified TB cases were referred from non TB, HIV testing, care and treatment sites.